Nishantbhagat57/html-to-image/README.md

 # html-to-image
-Simple and easy HTML to Image CLI converter made in Python
+Simple and easy HTML to Image converter CLI tool made in Python.

 # Usage
 To use this tool, you will need to have WeasyPrint and Ghostscript installed.
 You can install these libraries using pip: